calgagi/competitive_programming/comp/README.md

 vector<int> tin, low;
 int timer;

+// p = parent in this case.
 void dfs(int v, int p = -1) {
     visited[v] = true;
-    tin[v] = low[v] = timer++;
+    // tin is the "time in" of the node. tin[v] = low[v] = timer++;
     for (int to : graph[v]) {
         if (to == p) continue;
+        // low keeps track of which strongly connected component
+        // the node is a part of.
         else if (visited[to]) low[v] = min(low[v], tin[to]);
         else {
             dfs(to, v);